Skip to Main Content

 How can I be sure I’m contracting with a reputable energy supplier?

-Competitive energy suppliers must register with the Department of Public Utilities (DPU) and Public Utilities Commission (PUC) before selling electricity to customers in Massachusetts and New Hampshire.
-A list of approved providers can be found on their websites.
+Competitive energy suppliers must register with the Department of Public Utilities (DPU) and the Department of Energy (DOE) before selling electricity to customers in Massachusetts and New Hampshire.
+A list of providers can be found on their websites.

 Key Takeaways:

-• Regardless of who you purchase your gas or electricity from, delivery and maintenance remains the responsibility of Unitil.
+• Regardless of who you purchase your gas or electricity from, delivery and maintenance remain the responsibility of Unitil.

 • Be sure to read the fine print: contracts with early termination fees, variable rates, or introductory pricing may end up costing your business more in the long run.

-• Third-party energy suppliers listed on the PUC and DPU websites are registered with these agencies and have entered into an agreement with Unitil to supply businesses and homeowners with gas and electricity.
+• Third-party energy suppliers listed on the DOE and DPU websites are registered with these agencies and have entered into an agreement with Unitil to supply businesses and homeowners with gas and electricity.